Home

 It shows the camera body with a threaded ring around the zoom lens.
 This is for an adapter.

-digital camera adaptor
+lens adaptor for digital camera

 As you can see, I've screwed the adapter onto the camera face.
 What's the adapter for?